micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And whoever causes one of these little ones (these believers) who [^r]acknowledge _and_ cleave to Me to stumble _and_ sin, it would be better (more profitable and wholesome) for him if a [huge] millstone were hung about his neck, and he were thrown into the sea.
+And whoever causes one of these little ones (these believers) who acknowledge _and_ cleave to Me to stumble _and_ sin, it would be better (more profitable and wholesome) for him if a [huge] millstone were hung about his neck, and he were thrown into the sea.